aleshaleksey/fansys23/05-skills.md

 - **Raise**: Rear a creature from infancy to adulthood.
 This also involves teaching the entity a number of commands equal to its intelligence score.
   - **Duration**: varies with life cycle.
-  - **Threshold**: Base threshold for a native domestic animal is 12.
+  - **Threshold**: Base threshold for a native domestic beast is 12.
     - +4 if the entity is not a domestic breed.
     - +4 if it is not native to the terrain and climate where you are raising it.
     - +4 if it is a monstrosity or plant.
-    - +8 if it is a different non-animal entity.
+    - +8 if it is a different entity type.
 - **Tame**: Tame a wild thing.
-This has two modes. a) Interact with an entity and move its perception of you to "neutral".
-This takes a minute. b) Tame an entity.
+This has two modes:
+    - a.
+Interact with an entity and move its perception of you to "neutral".
+This takes a minute.
+    - b.
+Tame an entity.
 This takes between a week and a year depending on entity.
   - **Threshold**: Base threshold for a wild entity is 16.
     - -4 if it has had friendly interactions with your race or similar entities.
-    - +4 if it is not an animal.
+    - +4 if it is not a beast.
     - +8 if it has had hostile interactions with your race or similar entities.
     - +16 if it has had hostile interaction with you before.
 - **Teach**: Teach an adult entity a new command.
   - **Duration**: 1 week (can be longer or shorter).
-  - **Threshold**: base threshold for a domestic animal is 16.
+  - **Threshold**: base threshold for a domestic beast is 16.
     - +4 if this is not a natural activity for the entity (eg. Teaching a guinea pig to attack).
-    - +4 if the entity is not an animal.
+    - +4 if the entity is not a beast.
     - +4 for each command above the entity's intelligence score.
 - **Command**: Order an entity to carry out a command.
   - **Threshold**: The base threshold is 16.